-T-16.1: Consider maximum parking requirements for higher density areas to encourage alternative transportation modes.

-- T-16.2: Confine the location of parking areas to the rear of properties to increase pedestrian safety and minimize visual impact. - T-16.3: Identify places where on-street parking can be added adjacent to street-facing retail to encourage shopping and buffer sidewalks with landscaping to create a pleasant walking environment. - T-16.4: Encourage the use of structured or underground parking to use land more efficiently. - T-16.5: Focus investments in downtown central business areas by promoting joint- and mixed use development and integrating shared-use parking practices. - T-16.6: Incorporate Transportation 2040 guidelines into planning for centers and highcapacity transportation station areas. - GOAL T-17: Expand park-and-ride capacity to serve rail as well as other transit uses and accommodate growth.
+- T-16.2: Consider maximum parking requirements for higher density areas to encourage alternative transportation modes. - T-16.3: Confine the location of parking areas to the rear of properties to increase pedestrian safety and minimize visual impact. - T-16.4: Identify places where on-street parking can be added adjacent to street-facing retail to encourage shopping and buffer sidewalks with landscaping to create a pleasant walking environment. - T-16.5: Encourage the use of structured or underground parking to use land more efficiently. - T-16.6: Focus investments in downtown central business areas by promoting joint- and mixed use development and integrating shared-use parking practices. - T-16.7: Incorporate regional transportation guidelines into planning for centers and highcapacity transportation station areas. - GOAL T-17: Expand park-and-ride capacity to serve rail as well as other transit uses and accommodate growth.